ComposableFi/emulated-light-client/solana/trie-geyser-plugin/README.md

     cargo build -r --manifest-path=solana/trie-geyser-plugin/Cargo.toml

 To start the Solana validator with the plugin enabled, use the `--geyser-plugin-config` flag to point at the `config.json` file.
+Note that when running on MacOS, path in `config.json` needs to be updated to point to a `.dylib` file.

     cd mantis-solana
+    config=path/to/emulated-light-client/solana/trie-geyser-plugin/config.json
+    # On MacOS execute:
+    # sed -i s/\\.so/.dylib/ -- "${config:?}"
-    ./target/release/solana-test-validator --geyser-plugin-config \
+    ./target/release/solana-test-validator \
-        path/to/emulated-light-client/solana/trie-geyser-plugin/config.json
+        --geyser-plugin-config "${config:?}"

 In another terminal, deploy the witnessed-trie contract and test it with provided command line tool: